glycodynamics/Tutorial-PyMOL/README.md

 ## 2.2.Loading structure to PyMOL:
-1. Open locally structure: Open PyMOL → File → Open → Brows PDB/CIF/Mol2 file → Open
+1. Open structure locally: Open PyMOL → File → Open → Browse PDB/CIF/Mol2 file → Open
-2. Get structure from Protein Data Bank: File → Get PDB → Fillup 'PDB ID' of the structure (3CHB) → Download: will open multiple units
+2. Get structure from Protein Data Bank: File → Get PDB → Fill up 'PDB ID' of the structure (3CHB) → Download: will open multiple units
 3. Using commands: keyword ```fetch 1qoh``` will open multiple units
 5. Using commands: keyword ```fetch 1qoh, type=pdb1``` will open biological assembly

 ## 2.3 Modes
 There are two modes in PyMOL: (1) Viewing and (2) Editing.
-You can switch between these modes my clicing next to "Mouse Mode" on the bottom right corner panel.\
+You can switch between these modes by clicking next to "Mouse Mode" on the bottom right corner panel.\
 Viewing Mode: Primarily used to view, rotate, translate, and change the representations of objects.\
 Editing Mode: Used to rotate bonds, replace atoms, physically move atoms and residues, etc.\